Enlighten streamlines open world games with World Partition in Unreal Engine 5

 July 24th, 2025

-In May 2025, the Enlighten team released the latest patch version, Enlighten 4.03.P1.
+In May 2025, the Enlighten team released their latest patch, Enlighten 4.03.P1.
 This release focuses on integration with Unreal Engine, as well as a variety of feature enhancements, such as improved compatibility with Lumen Reflections and MegaLights.

-The most notable highlight of this release is the official production-ready support for World Partition, which was previously available as a beta feature.
-Starting with Enlighten 4.03.P1, developers can now efficiently set up Enlighten in games using World Partition, enabling easy integration of high-quality, low-overhead global illumination.
+A key highlight of this release is the official production-ready support for World Partition, graduating from its previous beta status.
+Starting with Enlighten 4.03.P1, developers can now efficiently set up Enlighten in games using World Partition, enabling easy integration of high-quality, low-overhead global illumination (GI) in real-time.

 Enlighten 4.03.P1